bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 ### Smart glasses

-These devices are particularly valuable for providing real-time patient data display, assisting with surgical procedures through augmented reality overlays, and improving accessibility for the visually impaired by enhancing residual vision or reading text aloud.
+These smart healthcare devices are particularly valuable for providing real-time patient data display, assisting with surgical procedures through augmented reality overlays, and improving accessibility for the visually impaired by enhancing residual vision or reading text aloud.

 Companies: Vuzix and Google, Apple are key players in the development of smart glasses.